Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 minute
 You force one nonfiend creature within range to succeed on a WIS Save or be [Charmed](conditions.md#charmed) by you and hostile to each other nonfiend creature it can see for the next minute.
-While [Charmed](conditions.md#charmed) in this way, the creature’s STR score permanently increases by 1, to a maximum of 22, whenever it reduces a humanoid former ally to 0 Hit Points.
+While [Charmed](conditions.md#charmed) in this way, the creature's STR score permanently increases by 1, to a maximum of 22, whenever it reduces a humanoid former ally to 0 Hit Points.
 The [charmed](conditions.md#charmed) creature repeats this Save at the end of each of its turns, ending the effect on a success.
 - **Classes**: Cleric
 *(Source: CS)*